Emeritus Professor Mel Ainscow

 Pamela Snow is a Professor of Cognitive Psychology at La Trobe University.
 She is a registered psychologist, having qualified originally in speech pathology.
 Her research spans various aspects of risk in childhood and adolescence, and focuses on the oral language skills of youth offenders and those in the state care system; the role of oral language competence as a protective factor in childhood and adolescence; applying evidence in the language-to-literacy transition in the early years of school; and the linguistic aspects of investigative interviewing with children and adolescents in criminal investigations.
 Professor Snow has over 120 publications and is frequently called upon to address education, health, welfare, and forensic audiences.

-Adjunct Associate Professor Naomi Sweller
+Professor Naomi Sweller

-Associate Professor Elizabeth Walton
+Professor Elizabeth Walton

-Elizabeth Walton is an Associate Professor in the School of Education at the University of Nottingham, UK.
+Elizabeth Walton is a Professor in the School of Education at the University of Nottingham, UK.
 She is a member of the forum of the UNESCO Chair for Teacher Education for Diversity and Development and a visiting Associate Professor at the Wits School of Education in Johannesburg, South Africa.
 Her research interests in the field of inclusive education currently include teacher education for inclusive education and the sociology of knowledge.